fbeltrao/aksjobscheduler/ReadMe.md

 ```

 - By using Event Grid.
 If an event grid endpoint and sas keys was provided to the Jobs API an additional completion will be scheduled.
 The worker will send an event grid notification if no index files is found (all indexes were completed).

+## Improvements

+This is a list of things that should be improved:

+- Accessing ACR images from virtual kubelet ([GitHub issue](https://github.com/virtual-kubelet/virtual-kubelet/issues/192))
+- Worker job is responsible for sending event grid notifications.
+Should be the responsibility of the scheduler
+- Worker job should be able to process multiple files to decrease the time needed to create new pods
+- Review io reading from storage in job scheduler.
+I am new to golang, there might be better ways to implement it
+- Use proper dependency management in go project